A couple facing murder charges overpowered two guards and escaped

 But the Barksdales had fled the state, sparking a nationwide search.
 They were located in New York and arrested without incident, Tucson Police said on May 24.

+At the time, the Monroe County Sheriff's Office praised the "incredible, diligent police work" that led to their capture.

+"This is another example of the excellent cooperation between local law enforcement and our federal partners," Monroe County Undersheriff Korey K. Brown and US Marshal Charles Salina said then in a statement.
+"Two dangerous, violent individuals were taken off the streets and will face justice."

-Police said their direction of travel is unknown, but investigators have information that they are possibly traveling through Arizona.
+On Tuesday, Tucson Police said the couple's direction of travel is unknown, but investigators have information that they are possibly traveling through Arizona.

 They were last seen driving a red GMC Sierra pickup with damage to the front passenger side and rear bumper, police said.
 Blane Barksdale has tattoos on his arms and hands.